Vice-President (Resources) and Chief Financial Officer

 c) Other writs

-All other writs, including claims covered under University insurance liability policies and contractual disputes not covered by insurance, should be forwarded to the Registrar's Office for determination of the appropriate action.
+All other writs, including claims covered under University insurance liability policies and contractual disputes not covered by insurance, should be forwarded to the Vice-President (Administration) and Registrar's Office for determination of the appropriate action.

 MOPP A/2.5 Risk management policy